Easier Access for Everyone

 A decrease in the absorption of OATP2B1 substrates (eg, statins) due to OATP2B1 inhibition by LIVMARLI in the GI tract cannot be ruled out.
 Consider monitoring the drug effects of OATP2B1 substrates as needed.

-LIVMARLI should be taken 30 minutes before a meal in the morning.
+In patients with Alagille syndrome, LIVMARLI is taken once daily, 30 minutes before a meal in the morning.
+In patients with PFIC, LIVMARLI is taken twice daily, 30 minutes before a meal.
 The provided oral dosing dispenser must be used to accurately measure the dose.
 Any remaining LIVMARLI should be discarded 100 days after first opening the bottle.